 - Have co-worker respondents complete a confidential custom-designed “mini-survey” three to 15 months after the start of their programs.

 Each participant received mini-survey summary feedback from three to 16 co-workers.
 Colleagues were asked to rate the participants’ increased effectiveness in the specific selected behaviors as well as participants’ overall increase (or decrease) in leadership effectiveness.
 Co-workers were also asked to measure the degree of follow-up they had with the participant.
-In total, we collected more than 86,000 mini-survey responses for the 11,480 managers who participated in leadership development activities.
+In total, we collected more than 86,000 mini-survey responses for the 11,480 managers who participated in management development activities.

 This huge database gave us the opportunity to explore the points of commonality and distinction among these eight very different leadership development efforts.
 Three of the organizations permitted their names to be used in articles or conference presentations, enabling us to reference them in this report; the rest have requested anonymity, although we are able to describe their sector and activities.